EhsanTheMor/artinui/README.md

 This template provides some file configuration and boilerplate to use easily with react project.

-Some basic configurations and settings which is considered in this template:
+Some basic configurations and settings which are considered in this template:

 -   Redux store setup and provider settings.
 -   Mui theme provider and dark theme settings.